johnsoncodehk/tsslint/README.md

 ## Our Philosophy

-TSSLint is built upon four core principles:
+TSSLint's design is guided by a philosophy that prioritizes developer experience and minimalist implementation:

-1.  **Developer Experience (DX) for Custom Rules**: Prioritizes intuitive rule authoring using native TypeScript AST, valuing developer ease over marginal raw performance gains from complex abstractions.
+1.  **DX-First Rule Authoring**: We believe writing custom rules should be intuitive.
+By providing direct access to the TypeScript AST, TSSLint empowers developers to author rules with minimal cognitive overhead, valuing developer ease over complex abstractions.
-2.  **No Plugin Pattern**: Intentionally avoids complex plugin systems, favoring direct rule definition in `tsslint.config.ts` for minimal abstraction and transparent control.
+2.  **Minimalist Interface, Not a Framework**: TSSLint is a diagnostic extension interface for `tsserver`, not a full-fledged linter framework.
+It intentionally avoids complex plugin patterns and comes with **no built-in rules**, offering complete control and transparency to the user.
-3.  **TypeScript Error Reliability**: Reports rule violations as messages, not errors/warnings, to preserve the integrity of TypeScript's own error reporting and reduce cognitive load.
+3.  **Lightest, Not Fastest**: Our goal is to be the lightest linter, not necessarily the fastest.
+By leveraging the existing `tsserver` instance, TSSLint minimizes resource consumption and avoids redundant type-checking, ensuring a lightweight footprint.
-4.  **Minimalist Implementation (Lightest, not Fastest)**: TSSLint aims to be the lightest linter, not necessarily the fastest.
-It leverages the existing `tsserver` instance to minimize resource consumption and tool footprint, ensuring it remains a lightweight diagnostic engine rather than a heavy, standalone linter.
+4.  **Preserving Diagnostic Integrity**: TSSLint reports rule violations as messages, not errors or warnings.
+This design choice maintains the reliability and clarity of TypeScript's native error reporting, preventing signal noise and reducing developer cognitive load.

 ## How TSSLint Works